prime51/Voice-Transformer/README.md

 |    ![upload.png](material/upload.png)   |
 |  upload   |

-3. Follow the instructions oh the net page and do voice conversion!
+3. Follow the instructions on the net page and do voice conversion!

 ## Collaborators